jhirschibar/jhirschibar/index.md

 ## Welcome to my Github Portfolio Overview!

-Here you can find out what coding projects I've been up to.
-Click here if you want to see my [Github profile](https://github.com/jhirschibar).
-Feel free to follow or to reach out if you'd like to collaborate!
+Here you can find out what projects I've been up to.
+Feel free to follow me on github or to reach out if you'd like to collaborate!

 Checkout [hirschibar.com](https://hirschibar.com) if you haven't yet and see my social media and other updates!